TheR1sing3un/TheR1sing3un/README.md

 <!-- Here are some ideas to get you started: -->

 - 🌱 I’m currently learning distribute system & database.
+- 🎯 Now focus on Message Queue.
-- 💬 Ask me about Java / golang / raft / DB
+- 💬 Ask me about Java / golang / raft / DB / MQ
 - 📫 How to reach me: ther1sing3un@163.com
 - 😄 Pronouns: Distribute System & DB rookie